 - Veterinary Medical School Admissions Requirements

 Congratulations!
 Your primary and secondary applications have been received well by schools, and you have been offered an interview.
-This is a good sign; it means that the admission committee believes your technical abilities are sufficient for you to succeed within that program.
-For most admission committees, an interview is an opportunity for you to show that you are the person you have conveyed in your admission packet.
+This is a good sign; it means that the admission committee believes that you have the potential to succeed within that program.
+For most admission committees, an interview is an opportunity to get to know the individual presented in the application materials.
 For applicants, the interview is a chance to assess whether the institution is the right match and to demonstrate your interest.

 In Advance of Your Interview

 Interviewing is stressful, and you will be most relaxed and 'yourself' if you feel well prepared.
 Make sure to book flights as soon as possible to avoid rising fares and consider student hosts if your school offers them.
-You can also contact Smith alumnae in that area using the Alumnae Directory.
+You can also contact Smith alumnae in that area using the Stay with a Smithie Facebook group.

 Research the interview format of the school so you can prepare for the types of questions that may be asked.
 Read through commonly asked interview questions and practice articulating your answers.
 Prepare to discuss emerging issues in health care by reading current journal articles and forming your own questions and opinions.
 Above all, practice, practice, practice!
 You can practice interviewing with friends, family, co-workers, professors...anyone who is willing.
-We strongly recommend using Interview Stream and to schedule a mock interview via your Handshake account with either Elly Mons or Daryl Gehman at the Lazarus Center for Career Development.
+We strongly recommend using Hireflix and to schedule a mock interview via your Handshake account.

 Plan for the Day